• Skip to main content

 A Toronto Winter Means Skating

-Due to my husband’s obsession with hockey and all things ice, we go skating.
-A lot.
-I’m still always the worst skater on the ice, but on the plus side I get to spend time outdoors and explore different areas of Toronto as we suss out different rinks.
+I’m still always the worst skater on the ice, but on the plus side I get to spend time outdoors and explore different areas of Toronto as we check out different rinks.

 Skating at Nathan Phillips Square – Toronto’s Answer to the Rockefeller Center

-Probably the most popular rink with leisure skaters is the rink at Nathan Phillips Square, a bustling skating venue with music and a carnival atmosphere.
 It’s great for visitors to Toronto as skate rentals are available, and it has a central location right at City Hall on Queen Street.

 The Bentway Trail – The Coolest Place to Skate

-The more recently built Bentway Trail, a 1.75 km figure eight skating path under the Gardiner Expressway, is the place getting all the buzz these days, and while we hesitated before checking it out.
+The more recently built Bentway Trail, a 1.75 km figure eight skating path under the Gardiner Expressway, is the place getting all the buzz these days, and we hesitated before checking it out.

 “Who wants to skate under an expressway?” asked my husband when I badgered him into going, but this urban chic hotspot (or should I say cold spot?) is actually really fun.